Salvador Thiam Vilar Braamcamp Sobral (born 28 December 1989), known professionally as Salvador Sobral, is a Portuguese singer.

 Salvador Sobral provides examples of the following tropes:

-- Brother-Sister Team: "Amar Pelos Dois" was written and composed by his sister.
-The Triumphant Reprise when he won Eurovision was done as a duet between them both.
+- BrotherSister Team: "Amar Pelos Dois" was written and composed by his sister Luísa, who also stepped in for him during the first rehearsals in Kyiv when he had to stay a little longer in Portugal for medical reasons.
+The Triumphant Reprise when he won first Festival da Canção then Eurovision was done as a duet between them both.

 - Dark Horse Victory: Prior to his performance at the first semi, nobody was really expecting Portugal to win with a demure, classic-sounding ballad like "Amar Pelos Dois".
 After the performance went viral on YouTube and shot up in betting agencies, however...